rly0nheart/oakfs/README.md

   It provides a colorful, human-friendly way to explore your filesystem in the terminal using either a <b>tree view</b> or a <b>table view</b>.
 </p>

-> [!Note]
-> To make your experience more pleasant, you'll need to have Nerd Fonts installed.
-Check out
-> the [Nerd Fonts website](https://www.nerdfonts.com/) for instructions on how to install them.

 ## ✨ Features

 - 🌳 **Tree view**: Visualise your filesystem hierarchy like `tree` but prettier.